Get the high-level details you need to set up your Confluence Cloud site in order to meet your team's needs.

 permission to archive only your own pages

 Give user permission to archive any page in a space

 The Archive space permission grants the ability to archive any page in the space.
 This also covers restoring pages back to the page tree.
 Any page you can archive, you can restore too.

 Even with the space-level archive permission, you can’t archive a page you don’t have permission to view.

-Click Save all at the bottom of the page
+Select Save all at the bottom of the page.

 Limited actions available on an archived page

-To preserve the state of pages at the time they’re archived, some page actions will be disabled.
+To preserve the state of pages at the time they are archived, some page actions will be disabled.
 If you want to take a disabled action on an archived page, first restore it to the page tree.